junior-devleague/cyber-security/homework/mod-0-cyber-interest.md

 # Find Your Cyber Security Interest

 Cyber Security is a very big and exciting subject area.
-Do some research and find a few topics you are interested in learning more about.
+We want you to do some research on your own and find a few topics you are personally interested in learning more about.
 Write a blog on the following:

 Part 1:
-Find a current or recent technology related job posting that would be your "ideal job" or something that seems interesting.
+Find at least two current or recent technology related job posting that would be your "ideal job" or something that seems interesting.
 It should be something related to Cyber Security.
 Explain why this job is interesting to you and what skills, qualifications, or job requirments they list.
 Here some resources to help you start.

 https://www.indeed.com/q-Cyber-Security-jobs.html

 https://www.cybercareers.gov/job-seeker/

 https://www.usajobs.gov/Search/?k=cyber%20security

 https://www.glassdoor.com/Job/honolulu-cyber-security-jobs-SRCH_IL.0,8_IC1140656_KO9,23.htm

 Part 2: